Melih61/malehTerminal-v3.0/README.md

 ## Status
 🕒 Last updated in 2023
-When on startup a text with the message "A update is available" is shown just ignore that While relatively old, malehTerminal still functions reasonably well.
+- While relatively old, malehTerminal still functions reasonably well.
 However, some limitations and bugs may exist due to its age and experimental nature.
+- When on startup a text with the message "A update is available" is shown just ignore that

 ## Disclaimer
 This is a learning project created for educational purposes and experimentation.
 Use at your own risk.